amrlabib/javascript-essentials/engine.md

 ## Execution context:

-What happens inside each execution context from previous example ? so what happens when we enter execution context of `printSquare` function, to understand this we need to know what the engine will do while working on the top most execution context in the stack.
+What happens inside each execution context from previous example ? so what happens when we enter execution context of `printSquare` function, to understand this we need to know what the engine will do on each single execution context in the stack, mainly the engine will be working on the top most one until it is popped and then start working on next one in stack.

 ### Execution context stages: